Crossing the Arctic Circle

 Enjoy the morning and early afternoon at leisure.
 Each corner of Edinburgh’s old streets opens beautiful unexpected vistas of green hills or a blue flash of the distant sea.
 In the afternoon, you will be transferred from the hotel to the ship in the nearby Port of Leith.
 Before dinner, there’s time to explore the Sea Spirit, your home-away-from home for the next days.

 Fair Isle is a true paradise for birdwatchers.
-A huge number of birds inhabit its lush grasslands and spectacular cliffs—over 345 species have been recorded here, more than anywhere else in Britain.
+A huge number of birds inhabit its lush grasslands and spectacular cliffs — over 345 species have been recorded here, more than anywhere else in Britain.
 During our island walk, we hope to spot northern fulmars, kittiwakes, northern gannets, Atlantic puffins, and great and Arctic skuas, observing them closely and photographing them from just a few meters away.
-The puffin population alone is impressive—around 12,000 birds.
+The puffin population alone is impressive — around 12,000 birds.
 About fifty residents live on Fair Isle, and they’ll welcome us at the community centre with Scottish treats, sweets, and hot drinks.
 You’ll also have the chance to purchase Fair Isle’s famous wool jumpers, hats, and mittens, and chat with the locals about everyday life on the island.

-Today you’ll deepen your Arctic knowledge with engaging lectures on polar geology, wildlife behavior, and culture, sprinkled between exhilarating whale-watching sessions from the open decks.
 Join hands-on workshops in the lounge — practice your photography techniques, and attend an “Expedition Readiness” briefing to prepare for our shore landings.
 As the low Arctic sun drapes the horizon, share stories over drinks and toast to tomorrow’s first glimpse of Svalbard’s ice-swept shores.

 After enjoying one final breakfast buffet on board, we bid you farewell in Longyearbyen, the capital of Svalbard and final destination of our expedition.
 After disembarkation, a captivating sightseeing tour awaits you, showcasing some of the most interesting locations in the world's northernmost city.
 We provide transfers to the airport or to the town center in case you plan to stay longer in Svalbard.